Morbius (film)

-Morbius is a 2022 American superhero film based on the Marvel Comics character of the same name, produced by Columbia Pictures in association with Marvel.
-Distributed by Sony Pictures Releasing, it is the third film in Sony's Spider-Man Universe (SSU).
-Directed by Daniel Espinosa and written by Matt Sazama and Burk Sharpless, it stars Jared Leto as Dr. Michael Morbius, alongside Matt Smith, Adria Arjona, Jared Harris, Al Madrigal, and Tyrese Gibson.
-In the film, Morbius and his surrogate brother Milo (Smith) become living vampires after curing themselves of a rare blood disease.
+Morbius is a 2022 American superhero film based on the character from Marvel Comics.
+Produced by Columbia Pictures in association with Marvel Entertainment, Arad Productions, and Matt Tolmach Productions, and distributed by Sony Pictures Releasing it is the third film in Sony's Spider-Man Universe (SSU).
+Jared Leto stars as Dr. Michael Morbius, alongside Matt Smith, Adria Arjona, Jared Harris, Al Madrigal, and Tyrese Gibson.
+The film was directed by Daniel Espinosa and written by Matt Sazama and Burk Sharpless.
+In the film, Michael Morbius and his surrogate brother Milo (Smith) become living vampires after curing themselves of a rare blood disease.

-There were previously two notable attempts to adapt the character of Morbius into a cinematic form since 1998, those being a role in the Blade franchise as an antagonist and having a solo film produced by Artisan Entertainment, neither of which ever came to fruition.
+There were previously two notable attempts to adapt the character of Michael Morbius into a cinematic form since 1998, those being a role in the Blade franchise as an antagonist and having a solo film produced by Artisan Entertainment, neither of which ever came to fruition.
 After announcing plans for a new shared universe of films inspired by Spider-Man related characters beginning with Venom (2018), Sony began developing a film based on Morbius.
 Sazama and Sharpless had written a script by November 2017, and Leto and Espinosa officially joined in June 2018.
 Work on the film began at the end of the year with further casting, ahead of production starting in London in February 2019.
 Filming was confirmed to have been completed by June 2019, with reshoots happening in Los Angeles the following February.
+Jon Ekstrand was hired to compose the film's score.

-Morbius premiered at the Plaza Carso in Mexico City on March 10, 2022 and was theatrically released in the United States on April 1, 2022, after being delayed several times from an initial July 2020 date, primarily due to the COVID-19 pandemic.
-The film was a critical and commercial failure, receiving criticism for its writing, visual effects, and post-credits scenes, though Smith's performance received some praise; the film also grossed only $167 million worldwide.
-It became the subject of internet memes mocking its reception and quality; the popularity of said memes led Sony to re-release the film in theaters the following June, to another commercial failure.
-It later received five Golden Raspberry Awards nominations, including Worst Picture, winning Worst Actor for Leto and Worst Supporting Actress for Arjona.
+Morbius premiered at the Plaza Carso in Mexico City on March 10, 2022, and was theatrically released in the United States on April 1, after being delayed several times from an initial July 2020 date, primarily due to the COVID-19 pandemic.
+The film was a critical and commercial failure, receiving criticism for the writing, visual effects, and post-credits scenes, although Smith's performance received some praise; the film also grossed only $167.5 million worldwide.
+It became the subject of Internet memes mocking its reception and quality; the popularity of said memes led Sony to re-release the film in theaters the following June, to another commercial failure.
+It later received five Golden Raspberry Awards nominations, including Worst Picture, and ended up winning Worst Actor for Leto and Worst Supporting Actress for Arjona.